-Commonly, in the last century or two or three, atonement has come to mean making amends or paying a penalty to meet legal demands, to propitiate wrath or to adjust one’s to legal standing.
-To some atonement is the thing Christ did to reconcile the Father unto us and assuage His offended wrath.
-But that is not the original meaning of the term, and it is definitely not the meaning of the word in the Bible.
+Commonly, in the last few centuries, Atonement has come to mean making amends, paying a penalty to meet legal demands, to propitiate wrath, or to adjust one’s legal standing.
+To many, Atonement is what Christ did to reconcile the Father unto us and assuage His offended wrath.
+But that is not the original meaning of the term, and it is not the meaning of the word in the Bible.

-The only place you’ll find the word, in the King James Version, is in Romans 5:10.
-But the word in the Greek is the very common word ‘katallasso’.
-There’s no hint of making amends in this word.
+The only place you’ll find the word “atonement,” in the King James Version, is in Romans 5:10.
+But, in the Greek, it is the very common word ‘katallasso’.
+In this word, there’s no hint of making amends.
 It means ‘reconciliation’.
 Holman’s Bible dictionary defines this word as follows:

 Therefore Romans 5:10, in the NASB, reads:

-There’s only one dictionary that really give the history of the word, and that’s a multi-volume Oxford English Dictionary.
+There’s only one dictionary that really gives the history of the word, and that’s a multi-volume Oxford English Dictionary.
 It shows how, for a long time, it was used in its original sense of being at one, reconciling people to harmony; friendship is often mentioned, unity, and so on.
 Now, later on somehow, it was changed to mean ‘making amends, paying penalty’, and that’s the way it’s commonly used now.

-But that is not how we should understand the purpose of Christ’s death.
-It is not God that must change.
-The blood of the Cross did not change how the Father feels about sinners.
-The opposite is rather true, namely that the blood of Christ was the means by which the Father changed the hearts and minds of His creatures; to be reconciled to Himself (Colossians 1:20).
-It is us that must change.
-It is not God that is angry; it is His creatures that “were enemies” (Rom 5:10) and “hostile in mind” (Colossians 1:21).
-In the Bible God is never reconciled to us.
-Colossians 1:20-22 indicates that God, through Christ (Col 1:20).
+Christ did not die as a sacrifice to pacify God.
+It is not God that had to change.
+The blood of the Cross did not change how the Father feels about us sinners.
+The opposite is rather true, namely that the blood of Christ was the means by which the Father reconciled His creatures to Himself (Col 1:20).
+We must change.
+It is not God that is angry; it is His creatures that “were enemies” (Rom 5:10) and “hostile in mind” (Col 1:21).
+In the Bible, God is never reconciled to us; it is always us that are reconciled to God, through Christ (Col 1:20).
 God, because He loves us, sent His only Son to be “the Lamb of God” (John 1:29) to bring His people back to Him (John 3:16).